Germany

 Dual studies

-The dual study programme at the Baden-Württemberg Cooperative State University (DHBW) in Stuttgart combines academic studies with practical experience in a company (= dual partner).
+The dual study programme at the Baden-Wuerttemberg Cooperative State University (DHBW), Stuttgart campus combines academic university studies with practical experience in a company (= dual partner).

-In each academic year, it is divided into theoretical phases at the Cooperative State University, Faculty of Business and Economics, and practical phases at LAPP.
-Due to the variety, students benefit not only from the transfer of theoretical knowledge, but also from direct application in practice (= practice-integrated studies).
+Each academic year is divided into theoretical phases at the Duale Hochschule, Faculty of Engineering, and practical phases at LAPP.
+This alternation allows students to benefit not only from the theoretical knowledge imparted, but also from its direct application in practice (= practice-integrated studies).

-The programme lasts three years and concludes with the internationally recognised academic degree 'Bachelor of Arts (B.A.)'.
-The performance assessment in the Bachelor's programme at DHBW is based on the European Credit Transfer System (ECTS).
+The course of study lasts three years and concludes with the internationally recognised academic degree of ‘Bachelor of Engineering (B.Eng.)’.
+Performance assessment in the bachelor's programme at the DHBW is carried out in accordance with the European Credit Transfer System (ECTS).

-The study programme at the DHBW is modularised.
-More information on this can be found on the study portal.
+The course of study at the DHBW is modularised.
+Further information can be found on the study portal.

 What makes you stand out

-• Very good to good Abitur or Fachhochschulreife (in this case: + aptitude test)
+• Very good to good A levels or advanced technical college certificate (here: + university entrance qualification test)

-• Very good to good German and English language skills
+• Very good to good knowledge of German and English

 • Flexibility